Resources for Justice

 Reading List in Celebration of Juneteenth by The Indiana Department of Education

-Movies and Video Clips – These video clips can be entry points of learning more about a topic.
+Movies and Video Clips – These video clips can be entry points for learning more about a topic.
 They can be incorporated into a classroom curriculum or professional development.

 Frederick Douglass’ Descendants Deliver His ‘Fourth of July’ Speech